anpham6/squared/README.md

 * [npm i html-minifier-terser](https://github.com/DanielRuf/html-minifier-terser)
 * [npm i html-minifier](https://github.com/kangax/html-minifier)

 These particular plugins can be configured using a plain object literal.
-These packages have to manually be installed [<b>npm run install-chrome</b>] since it is only relevant to the Chrome framework.
+Manual installation is required when using any of these packages [<b>npm run install-chrome</b>].
 Transpiling with Babel is also configurable with a .babelrc file in the base folder for any presets and additional settings.
 Other non-builtin minifiers can similarly be applied and chained by defining a custom string-based synchronous function.

 ```xml
 chrome -> html | js | css -> npm package name -> custom name